Tulip has integrated with a variety of MES and ERP systems.

 For example, you may be satisfied with making Tulip your primary system for collecting data on the shop floor.
 Then, after sending the data into your MES/ERP system, you can align shop floor data with the existing data in the system.

 Let’s say that you use NetSuite as an ERP, and you want to know whether it can connect to Tulip.
 You can search “Netsuite api” on Google and you will find this page that describes SuiteTalk, NetSuite’s tool for integrating with third parties.

 Here’s what SuiteTalk does:

-It looks like SuiteTalk allows you to build REST APIs, so this would be the simplest way to integrate it with Tulip.
+It looks like SuiteTalk allows you to build an HTTP API, so this would be the simplest way to integrate it with Tulip.

 You can either create the endpoints yourself within the administrator portal for your MES/ERP, or work with a Tulip Partner that can create the endpoints for you.